We have all heard the saying ‘adopt don’t shop’ but do you really know why you should consider adopting from a local shelter?

 Our Companions Animal Rescue looks like a dog’s version of heaven on Earth.
 47 acres of rural land encompasses gorgeous walking trails, rolling hills, and idyllic trees for sniffing and going about one’s business.
 Run by a dedicated team of staff and volunteers that specialize in animals with behavioral challenges or medical concerns, this lush oasis gives these pets a chance to rest, socialize, and be trained before adoption.

-This dog rescue in Connecticut offers behavior and training programs based on a positive reward system and has a unique ‘Buddy Project’ which assists at-risk youth with volunteer opportunities which bolster confidence and responsibility.
+This dog rescue in Connecticut offers behavior and training programs based on a positive reward system and has a unique ‘Buddy Project’ which assists at-risk youth with volunteer opportunities that bolster confidence and responsibility.

 Doggie adoption fees are $150 and include appropriate vaccinations, spaying or neutering, treating for internal and external parasites, microchipping, and testing for Lyme and heartworm.
 Our Companions Animal Rescue is very happy to assist with transition advice and follow-up care and offer Positive Reinforcement Dog Training Classes at discounted prices along with every adoption.
 Start the process of adoption by filling out an online application before being assigned a personal caseworker that will work with you to find your perfect furry companion.